Do your G Adventure's tours include international airfare? Are your tours guaranteed to run?

 Can you help arrange my travel visas?

 All of G Adventures tours require that you have medical travel insurance which includes at least $200,000 worth of emergency evacuation and repatriation coverage.
 You will be required to complete “Good to go” an online check in before your tour commences, including details of your insurance policy.
-If you do not already have coverage please give us a call and we can arrange this for you or you can book it online here.
 Cancellation insurance is recommended but not mandatory.

 How many people can join a tour?